Fuyuzora/732-project/README.md

 ## K-Means

-To run the .py file:
+Run the .py file to train the model :
 ```
 python3 kmeans.py
 ```